chethanvasishta/essential-cs/README.md

     - How do you identify that there's a leak?
     - How do you fix the exact leak?
 And how do you verify that the leak is fixed?
 9. How do you debug a memory corruption to the code space of the process?
 10. What's a segmentation fault?
+Who is responsible for checking it?
 Why is it called so (reveals a lot of useful history :))
 11. What's a memory corruption?
 Shouldn't the OS complain about writing to a memory beyond bounds?
 Do you remember seeing access violation exceptions?
 Why don't you see these during memory corruptions?
     - How does one find a memory corruption?
 12. What's the difference between release and debug binaries?
 Can you debug a release binary?
 13. Does copying debug binaries to a clean VM with the product installed work?
 Why?
 14. When can you say with confidence that an intermittently appearing bug/crash is fixed?
-15. Wha are data breakpoints?
+15. What are data breakpoints?
 How do they work internally?
 16. Can you execute functions in the watch window?
     - If yes, which thread are they executed?
 What happens when there's an exception or a crash in the function called by the watch window?
 17. How does a debugger access another program's memory?
 For e.g., visual studio debugger when attached to helloworld.